WesBaker0/Note-Taker/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory in the terminal.
-3. Run `npm init -y` to initialize a new Node.js project.
+3. Run `npm i` to initialize the app.
-4. Run `npm install inquirer` to install the necessary package.
+4. Run `npm install express uuid` to install the necessary packages.
-5. Now you can run the application using the command `node index.js`.
+5. Now you can run the application using the command `npm start` or `node server.js`.

-## Usage

-1. Navigate to the project directory in your terminal.
-2. Install the dependencies using the command `npm install`.
-3. Start the application by running `npm start`.
-4. Access the application in your web browser at `http://localhost:3000`.
+6. Access the application in your web browser at `http://localhost:3000`.

 ## Features